-Parameter Symbol Values 5 Unit Note / Test Condition Min. Тур.
+Parameter Symbol Values Note /

+Min. Тур.
 Max.
+Test Condition

-Number of erase cycles N Er SR - 15 000 cycle s $t{\text{RET}} \ge 5$ years; Valid for up to 64 user- selected sectors (data storage) - - 1 000 cycle s $t{RET} \ge 20$ years
+Number of erase cycles N ER SR 15 000 cycle s $t{\text{RET}} \ge 5$ years; Valid when using Flash module 4 for data storage.

+1 000 cycle s t RET ≥ 20 years
-All Flash module(s) can be erased/programmed while code is executed and/or data is read from only one Flash module or from PSRAM.
-The Flash module that delivers code/data can, of course, not be erased/programmed.

-Flash module 3 can be erased/programmed while code is executed and/or data is read from any other Flash module.

-3) Value of IMB\IMBCTRL.WSFLASH.

-4) Programming and erase times depend on the internal Flash clock source.
+- All Flash module(s) can be erased/programmed while code is executed and/or data is read from only one Flash module or from PSRAM.
+The Flash module that delivers code/data can, of course, not be erased/programmed. - Flash module 4 can be erased/programmed while code is executed and/or data is read from any other Flash module. - 3) Value of IMB IMBCTRL.WSFLASH. - 4) Value of IMB\IMBCTRL.WSFLE.
+Set bit STMEM0.SFAR = 1 before selecting a system frequency above 80 MHz to avoid an inadvertent waitstate violation after an application reset (caused by the default setting). - 5) Programming and erase times depend on the internal Flash clock source.
 The control state machine needs a few system clock cycles.
 This increases the stated durations noticably only at extremely low system clock frequencies.

-Access to the XE164xM Flash modules is controlled by the IMB.
+Access to the XC2269I Flash modules is controlled by the IMB.
 Built-in prefetch mechanisms optimize the performance for sequential access.